radmanesh/open-trivia-duel/README.md

 2. **Category Selection:**

    - User is prompted to select a category for the current round from a list of available categories.
+   - Once a category is selected for a round, it is removed from the list of available categories for subsequent rounds.

 3. **Question Display:**